 If you have been a follower of my blog for a while you might be aware that I am into running.
 I actually got into running whilst I was studying for my degree back in 2015.
+Therefore, I wanted to be able to share what I have been learning to help you improve your running today.

 Running is one of those sports that is completely on you.
 What I mean by this is that you can run at your own pace, you can run alone or in a group, you can run just for fun or you can compete.
 It is a sport that is perfect for anyone and everyone that is able to do so, and it is free.